orycho/Intro/README.md

 as higher order functions with closures can be placed in records and records are structurally subtyped.

-# Super hort quick start guide
+# Super short quick start guide

 All statements are terminated by a semicolon (except modules, but those are not implemented yet).
 Single line comments begin with a pound sign (hastag) #